pahlawandevisa/Universal-PHP-Mailer/README.md

 #Email Address Format

 This package requires that email addresses be compliant with RFC5322, i.e. contain only printable ASCII characters.
-If you intend to use IDN and Unicode character email addresses, they must be converted to ASCII.
+If you intend to use IDN and Unicode character email addresses, you must convert them to ASCII before applying them to this package.

 ---